Away With The Steiners

 It is a bit of a drive to get to Cape Reinga (from wherever you are in Northland).
 But we rate Cape Reinga as top of the list of best things to do in Northland.

 We drove ALL over both coasts of Northland.
-And even as New Zealand’s we found new places to explore!
+Where even as New Zealanders we found new places to explore!

 We both agree that Henderson Bay on the East Coast of Northland topped it off as the most beautiful spot we had never been before!